March 7th, 2025

 c.
 Jesus could see beyond outward actions or words and knew the true intentions and beliefs of people.
 Even though many believed in Him because of the signs, He understood that their faith was often shallow, rooted in miracles rather than a deeper trust in who He truly was (v.
 23-25).

-What does this passage tell me about man?
+What does this passage reveal about human nature?

 a.
 People often turn what is meant for God’s glory into something self-serving, as seen in the temple being turned into a marketplace (v.
 14).